HamzaMateen/content/blog/Feb 22 2025 - Receiver Parameter Idiom in Golang.md

 in the **main** function:

 ```
+package main
+func main() {
+    // create a Point without using NewPoint method
+    origin := Point{0,0}

+    // Create instances of the Point type using the constructor
+    p := NewPoint(1, 2)
+    q := NewPoint(4, 6)

-package main funcmain(){// create a Point without using NewPoint method origin := Point{0,0}// Create instances of the Point type using the constructor p :=NewPoint(1,2) q :=NewPoint(4,6)// Use the Distance method to calculate the distance between points distance := p.Distance(q) fmt.Printf("Distance between points: %f\n", distance)}
+    // Use the Distance method to calculate the distance between points
+    distance := p.Distance(q)
+    fmt.Printf("Distance between points: %f\n", distance)
+}
 ```

 In the main function, we create two points and then calculate the distance between them.